Lead discovered in NYC Housing Authority buildings

 August 9, 2018 | Personal Injury

-“Even though the New York City Housing Authority has been under a microscope for flouting lead-paint safety regulations for years, the exact number of children residing in public housing poisoned by lead was never disclosed.
+“Even though the New York City Housing Authority has been under a microscope for flouting lead-paint safety regulations for years, the exact number of children residing in NYCHA public housing poisoned by lead was never disclosed.
 Over the weekend, the city department of health offered a number: It said that 820 children younger than 6 were found to have elevated levels of lead in their blood between 2012 and 2016.
 The children tested positive for lead levels of 5 to 9 micrograms per deciliter, the minimum amount for which the federal Centers for Disease Control and Prevention recommends that localities intervene” (New York Times).

 Symptoms of Lead Poisoning

-Initially, lead poisoning is not easy to detect — even people who seem healthy can have high blood levels of lead.
+Initially, lead poisoning is not easy to detect — even public housing residents who seem healthy can have high blood levels of lead.
 This is because most symptoms won’t present themselves in a way that become concerning or indicate possible lead poisoning until they have already reached dangerous levels and until damage has already started to occur.
 Additionally, many of the early sings and even signs of sever lead poisoning are often confused for other less serious conditions and so diagnosis is missed and the issue gets even worse.
 Here are the most common symptoms of lead poisoning seen in children, infants, and adults:

 Lead poisoning symptoms in children